 I have been into journaling some 30 plus years ago, back when fancy journals weren’t in style.
-My journal was my go-to pal at various stage of my life.
+My journal was my go-to pal at various stages of my life.

 And coloring?
-My interest in coloring started in 2015 with the explosion of the adult coloring book market.
+My interest in coloring started in early 2015 back when the adult coloring book market was flourishing.
 The books looked awesome, the designs to me were a source of envy.
 I thought “I must create art like that.”

 I bought all sorts of coloring books, courses, apps, learning materials, and anything I could to get a grip on this thing called coloring.